LyesAmazTK90/NUWEProj/README.md

 ## 🎯 Tasks

-Your task is to create a neural network model able to process images from forest cameras and accurately detect the presence of butterflies.
+- Task 1: Your task is to create a neural network model able to process images from forest cameras and accurately detect the presence of butterflies.
 This model must differentiate butterflies from other insects, adapting to various lighting conditions and angles.

 ## 📤 Submission